Home First Aid Kit Needs for Seniors

-Depending on your loved one’s health, additional supplies or specialty home care items may be necessary.
-You may wish to talk with your loved one or their doctor to determine if they require items such as specialty adhesives or gauzes for delicate skin, emergency medications, a blood pressure monitor, a blood sugar reader, an epinephrine injector, or an AED.
+Depending on your loved one's health, additional supplies or specialty home care items may be necessary.
+Talk with your senior and their doctor to determine if they require further items due to a chronic health condition or other needs.

-You will also want to make sure that essential information is included in your loved one’s home first aid kit.
-This information will include:
+Make sure essential information from your loved one’s emergency medical file is included in their home first aid kit.
+This information includes:

-- Phone numbers for your loved one’s doctor, pharmacy, and emergency contacts, as well as poison control
+- Phone numbers for doctors, pharmacy, and emergency contacts, as well as poison control

-- Medical forms (i.e. DNR, advance directives, living will)
+- Medical forms (i.e., DNR, advance directives, power of attorney, living will)

 - List of medications, including dosage and schedule for each

-One you’ve assessed and – if necessary – restocked your loved one’s home first aid kit, it’s important to place it somewhere that is easy to access.
-You will want to make sure the first aid kit can be easily found in the event of an emergency and that anyone who visits the home regularly knows where it is located.
+After you’ve assessed and supplied your loved one’s home first aid kit, place it somewhere that is easy to access.
+Make sure the first aid kit can be easily found in an emergency, and alert anyone who visits the home regularly of its location.

 Restock the kit every time an item is used.
 Check each item every six months to determine if anything has expired, and replace it as needed.